conradakunga/Blog/_posts/2024-12-07-sending-a-http-head-request-with-a-httpclient-in-c.md

 // Serlialize
 string jsonPayload = JsonSerializer.Serialize(payload);
 // Create a StringContent object with the serialized JSON.
-// The conent does not have to be JSON! var content = new StringContent(jsonPayload, Encoding.UTF8, "application/json");
+// The content does not have to be JSON! var content = new StringContent(jsonPayload, Encoding.UTF8, "application/json");

 // Sample get